MichaelZaniewski/Healthcare-Project/Project Layout.md

 GROUP BY p.insurance_provider
 ORDER BY total_late_exposure DESC;
 ```
-B) Put into context of top 3 hospitals.
+### 2B) Put into context of top 3 hospitals.
 For the top 3 hospitals, what is the most prevelant insurance provider patients have and what is the sum of late payments.

 ```
 CODE HERE
 ```

-3) Do uninsured/self-pay patients have significantly higher default rates?
+### 3) Do uninsured/self-pay patients have significantly higher default rates?
 CHATGPT CODE:
 ```
 WITH base AS (